 - George Lucas is hugely infamous for constant tweaking of his films after they're "finished", starting all the way back to a 1981 re-release of A New Hope where it got its current name (Star Wars: Episode IV: A New Hope), Star Wars was its original name and was eventually backpedaled into becoming the title of the franchise.
 He has said the reasons behind some of the changes were based on things they wanted to do but were unable to visualize with the budget or technology of the time, although some fans have misrepresented it as Lucas claiming every change was what he originally intended.
 A 2004 interview with Lucas has him explain his feelings on the subject:

 - The 20th Anniversary re-releases to theaters were billed as having newly included scenes, an additional 5 million dollars was spent on the new features.
 There are actually dozens, if not hundreds, of little changes made, most of which fans were ambivalent about (most are seamless unless doing an actual frame-by-frame comparison).
-The most infamous one was Han shooting Greedo in the cantina after a tense standoff which was altered to have Han dodge a "warning shot" by Greedo and return fire; it changes Han from a Nominal Hero into a Pragmatic Hero.
+The most infamous one was Han shooting Greedo in the cantina after a tense standoff which was altered to have Han dodge a "warning shot" by Greedo and return fire; it changes Han from a Unscrupulous Hero into a Pragmatic Hero.
 This led to the internet meme of "Han Shot First!"

 - A good deal of the enduring backlash comes with that Lucas has also been pretty apathetic about releasing the originals in their unaltered form.
 The limited DVD release was a Vanilla Edition based off a quick transfer from the laserdisc print made in the early 90's.